Kuadrant/kuadrant-operator/config/install/README.md

 At this point Kuadrant is installed and ready to be used as is Istio as the gateway provider.
 This means AuthPolicy and RateLimitPolicy can now be configured and used to protect any Gateways you create.

-## Configure a DNS provider credentials and a Certificate Issuer
+## Configure DNS and TLS integration

 In this section will build on the previous steps and expand the `kustomization.yaml` we created in the previous step.